 Use a circular or miter saw to cut boards to proper length, allowing extra inches for miter cuts on baseboard pieces that meet at outside corners.
 Use a miter saw to cut 45-degree angles in trim pieces that will have mitered joints; use a coping saw to create coped joints for inside corners.
 For straight stretches of wall, cut a baseboard piece to reach from corner to corner.
 For runs longer than 5 feet, cut the pieces about 1/16 inch longer than the measurement.

 Lay out cut baseboards—make sure baseboards that meet at outside corners are long enough to allow for miter cuts.
 Remove and mark each board's location on its backside; mark a corresponding number on the wall.
 Use a stud finder to find wall studs, and mark their position with a pencil.

 Step 4: Begin Installation

 Start installation at a convenient location, working from inside corner to outer corner.
+Use a nail gun to drive nails.
+Or, hammer two finishing nails through the board at each stud, near the top and bottom of the baseboard.
+Place nails at a slight downward angle.
+Use a nail set to drive the heads below the wood surface.
 The molding will bow slightly but will press tightly into position when nailed in place.

 Step 5: Splice if Needed